-We are sensitive to the concerns that you have about the confidentiality and handling of their personal and sensitive information.
+We are sensitive to any concerns that you have about the confidentiality and handling of your personal and sensitive information.

 It is equally important to us that you are confident that any of your personal information entrusted to us directly or indirectly is afforded the appropriate degree of privacy protection.

 We also ask that you read our Information Privacy Statement which provides relevant information if you are referred to mlcoa for an independent medical assessment.